 Not everyone is going to like you and that's okay

 Girllllll, If I told myself that in middle school, I wouldn’t have been so stressed or sad when my friendships failed or when an acquaintance didn’t like me.
 That’s life.
 Not everyone you encounter will like you and that's completely fine.
 Those that are important to you matter the most.
 The rest that are insignificant who don’t add any value to your well-being doesn’t matter!
-Who gives a shit.
 Next!!

 Don’t ever let an outsider dictate how you feel

 I allowed strangers to dictate my mood and influence my feelings when they said or did something nasty or rude to me.
 Why let a stranger have the power over your emotions when the only thing we can control is how we react to certain situations.
 I’ve learned to let things go and move on with my day!
-Those 10 seconds of discontent when you encounter someone unpleasant can be overcome with a positive “let it go” attitude and how you react that will guide how you will act for the rest of your day!
+Those 10 seconds of discontent when you encounter someone unpleasant can be changed with a positive “let it go” attitude and how you react that will guide how you will act for the rest of your day!
 So don’t ever let anyone have the power over you!

 Love and embrace your body